xdssio/spoonbill/docs/markdowns/backends.md

 * If you care a lot about performance and you're willing to miss some feature like the __len___ method, use [RocksDict](https://github.com/Congyuwang/RocksDict) directly.
+* Only one instance can be open at a time for threading locking issues.
 * The save and load is a bit different from the other stores.
 It is not a dump and load of the data, save to a file and ingest back.
 * Requirements: